HumanLLM: Benchmarking and Improving LLM Anthropomorphism via Human Cognitive Patterns: Limitations

 \section{Limitations}

+\paragraph{Conversation Turn Horizon} The current dataset contains conversations averaging 16.4 turns (range: 12--20).
+While role-playing is fundamentally a long-horizon task, evaluating ultra-long psychological simulations (e.g., 50+ turns) remains an open challenge due to the lack of reliable automated metrics that maintain consistency over extended contexts.
+However, we infer that our conversation length is adequate for establishing psychological fidelity: prior work on long-context alignment~\citep{bai-etal-2024-longalign} suggests that models fine-tuned on 10--15 turns of high-quality conversational data can generalize effectively to much longer inference horizons, as the supervised fine-tuning phase establishes the necessary cognitive ``anchor'' for sustained pattern expression.
+Future work should explore explicit long-horizon evaluation protocols.

+\paragraph{Cultural Adaptability} The psychological theories underlying our pattern taxonomy originate predominantly from WEIRD (Western, Educated, Industrialized, Rich, Democratic) populations~\citep{henrich2010weirdest}.
+Pattern expressions—particularly social-cognitive mechanisms such as conformity, authority bias, and motivational processes—may manifest differently across cultural contexts, and our current dataset may inadvertently embed specific cultural norms as universal psychological truths.
+To address this in future iterations, we propose two concrete steps: first, integrating indigenous psychology research (e.g., East Asian relational cognition, Ubuntu-based African social frameworks) into the Pattern Construction stage; second, grounding the Manifestation layer in cross-cultural empirical datasets such as the World Values Survey, ensuring that behavioral expressions reflect local cultural contexts rather than projecting WEIRD assumptions globally.

 \paragraph{LLM-as-Judge Limitations} Our evaluation relies on GPT-5-mini as the judge.
-While we mitigate variability through repeated evaluation, LLM judges may exhibit systematic biases or inconsistent reasoning.
-Future work should incorporate broader human evaluation.
+While we mitigate variability through three independent runs (standard deviation $<$2.1\%), LLM judges may exhibit systematic biases or inconsistent reasoning on psychologically complex scenarios\citep{li2025curseknowledgecomplexevaluation}.
+Future work should incorporate broader human evaluation across a larger and more diverse sample.